vivo0/msunique/readme.md

 ### Environment Variables

 Make sure to set up the necessary environment variables before running the application.
-You can set these in a `.env` file in the root directory of the project.
+You can set these in a `.env` file in backend and frontend directories.

+## How the app works

+### Parsing Data
+We have parsed the data from the document JSON to create a new JSON with the keys "section" extracted from the document index and the corresponding section content.
+This structured approach allows us to store the data more efficiently in the vector database, thereby enhancing the chatbot's performance.

+### Find the metrics
+Abbiamo scelto una serie di metriche, un LLM si occupa di cercare queste metriche nei documenti di ogni compagnia

 ### Limitations and Future Work